AmirShkolnik/Cups-of-Joy/README.md

 echo web: gunicorn app_name.wsgi > Procfile
 replace app_name with the name of your primary Django app name; the folder where settings.py is located

-## ElephantSQL
+## CI database
-- **Database Hosting:** ElephantSQL provides a PostgreSQL database service, which is used by the Django application.
-The `DATABASE_URL` from ElephantSQL is set in the Heroku config vars to connect the application to the database.
+- **Database Hosting:** The Code Institute (CI) database systems are employed to store and manage the application's data during development and deployment phases.

 This project uses [ElephantSQL](https://www.elephantsql.com) for the PostgreSQL Database.